MJMRData1Assignment1/Assignment-1/README.md

 <img src="images/Figure1.png" alt="Variability histogram of data of casualties in the Afghan war per group involved per month" />
-Figure 1: Variability histogram of data of casualties in the Afghan war per group involved per month.
+<td style="text-align: center"><span style="font-style: italic;font-size: 10px;">Figure 1: Variability histogram of data of casualties in the Afghan war per group involved per month. </span></td>

 The variability of the data can also be presented in a different way, as shown in the smoothed histogram below.
 In this graph, the density of the value gives an indication of the frequency of certain data values per group smoothed out of the range of the specific value.
 Important to note is that the density values are estimates rather actual exact values.
 Similar observations compared to the histogram above can be drawn in terms of the variability of the casualties per group, although specific outliers are less clearly identifiable.
 In analyzing trends though, the smoothed histogram gives a clearer display of the general overview of the variability per group.

 <img src="images/Figure2.png" alt="Smoothed variability histogram of data of casualties in the Afghan war per group involved expressed in density of the values per month" />
-Figure 2: Smoothed variability histogram of data of casualties in the Afghan war per group involved expressed in density of the values per month.
+<td style="text-align: center"><span style="font-style: italic;font-size: 10px;">Figure 2: Smoothed variability histogram of data of casualties in the Afghan war per group involved expressed in density of the values per month. </span></td>